To help you make the transition to university, we've put together some resources which we hope you will find useful.

 Many students have their own PCs or laptops and we know students may prefer to use their own machines.
 Some find laptops more practical; others prefer to have a desk-top PC - the choice is yours.

-A laptop or PC with at least 500GB hard disk is ideal, as it enables you to dual boot Windows and Linux if you wish.
-4GB RAM is a minimum and i3 is the minimum processor to go for.
+To support your studies in the Department of Computer Science, a laptop or PC with at least 500GB hard disk is ideal, as it enables you to dual boot Windows and Linux if you wish.
+8GB RAM is a minimum and i3 is the minimum processor to go for.
 We recommend an SSD as the performance will be much better.